LucasDelfino92/morrowindsharp/mw++.md

   - MO2 will install this mod as a BAIN package.
 Only tick **00 Core** and **01 Atlas Textures** and click **OK**.

 ### HIGH RESOLUTION USER INTERFACE

-Mods that increase the resolution of various interface elements as well as splash screens.

 - [**Better Daedric Font**](https://www.nexusmods.com/morrowind/mods/44540?) by hardek
 High resolution replacer for the Daedric font used in scrolls.